The AI Solutions Offered by Generative CRM

-Generative AI is poised to reshape CRM across departments in the years to come.
-It promises to help companies quickly and easily generate AI-created content across sales, service, marketing, commerce, and IT interactions.
+Generative AI promises to help companies quickly and easily generate AI-created content across sales, service, marketing, commerce, and IT interactions.
+For example:

 Generative AI has sparked a lot of discussion and interest since the public-facing introduction of ChatGPT in November 2022.
 The technology uses machine learning and algorithms to create content such as text, audio, images, and code.

 Generative CRM combines the power of generative AI with your customer data to enhance your productivity and efficiency.
-It can perform countless functions like answering queries, teeing up conversational text, crafting an email — even helping address challenges in human disease and the environment.
+It can perform countless functions like answering queries, teeing up conversational text, or crafting an email.
+It can create finely tuned segmentation of leads and contacts, write letters of introduction, analyse feedback, and suggest next best actions.
 The more people who use it, the smarter and faster it will get.

-“It really reduces the friction of going from an idea to a first draft,” said Jayesh Govindarajan, Salesforce senior vice president of AI and machine learning.
+“It really reduces the friction of going from an idea to a first draft,” said Jayesh Govindarajan, Salesforce Senior Vice President of AI and Machine Learning.
 “That could be writing a document based on six meetings you’ve had.
-Or, it could be summarizing several conversation streams to look for one or two insights that you can use to improve your approach.”
+Or, it could be summarising several conversation streams to look for one or two insights that you can use to improve your approach.”

 With generative CRM tools, which combine the power of generative AI with CRM across many industries, this will soon be possible.

-While AI has been around for some time and Salesforce’s Einstein already delivers more than 200 billion predictions daily, generative AI products like ChatGPT for writing and Dall-E for art are helping people across industries work more efficiently.
-So how can this affect and help you, especially with building and maintaining customer relationships?
+While AI has been around for some time and Salesforce’s Einstein already delivers more than 200 billion predictions daily, generative AI products like ChatGPT for writing, Dall-E for art, and MusicLM for composition, are helping people across industries work more efficiently.
+So how can this help you, especially with building and maintaining customer relationships?